 Shanghai is an amazing city.
-And although it’s a beast of one, it has an excellent (and wonderfully cheap) public transport system (including a super fun high speed maglev train, currently the fastest train in the world) meaning you can get to tourist destinations cheaply and, most importantly for a layover, at high speed!
+And although it’s a beast of one (think 24 million people), it has an excellent (and wonderfully cheap) public transport system.
+This includes a super fun high speed maglev train, currently the fastest train in the world which means you can get to tourist destinations cheaply and, most importantly for a layover, at high speed!

-From transport tips to the best sights and must-try foods, find everything you need below.
+From transport tips to the best sights, tours, and must-try foods, find everything you need below.

 Transport and Luggage Storage